 As an alternative, we recommend positive affirmation — the process of providing positive feedback based upon efforts, intentions, and the learning process.
 (Incidentally, positive affirmation is another way we can help to promote a growth mindset and encourage the development of intrinsic motivation in the athletes we coach.)

 Further to this, we should strive to ensure that all of our athletes feel supported and valued, constantly and unconditionally, regardless of results or other outcomes.
 This will also reinforce the notion that the purpose of sport lies in participation and improvement, not the end result.

 Building Meaningful Relationships with Our Athletes

-Finally, by establishing meaningful relationships with our athletes, we can help them to feel the sense of relatedness and connection that is crucial to developing intrinsic motivation.
+Once more, many of the principles of Self-Determination Theory are underpinned by human relationships; by establishing meaningful relationships with our athletes, we can help them to feel the sense of relatedness and connection that is crucial to developing intrinsic motivation.

-The key to building a rapport with our athletes is understanding that we coach people, not a sport, and then getting to know them as individuals.
+The key to building a rapport with our athletes is understanding that we coach people, not a sport, and then getting to know those people as individuals.
 We should learn about the context behind the people we coach, endeavour to know the socio-cultural factors that influence the way they learn and what motivates them, and adopt a supportive role, in which we place their needs ahead of our own.